"Everyone has a "set point" for happiness, just as they do for weight." - Martin Seligman

 that much of our growth comes from overcoming those challenging hurdles.)

-appreciated is transformative for children.
+delight in them is transformative for children.

 Want some ideas on incorporating gratitude into your life?
 Gratitude Practices to Change Your Happiness Set Point